 “A campsite in a secluded valley?
 In the highlands, yet so close to the Ring Road?
 Wait — did you say they have a dining area inside a cave?”

-The campsite’s website explains that the name Þakgil translates to “roofed canyon” (with “þak” meaning “roof” and “gil” meaning “canyon”), boasting that, “as the name suggests, the weather is usually good.”
-However, when we arrive one July evening, Mother Nature seems to have other plans.
-A warm rain steadily drifts in and out, yet Þakgil maintains a cozy charm.
+The campsite’s website explains that the name Þakgil translates to “roofed canyon” (with “þak” meaning “roof” and “gil” meaning “canyon”), and boasts that, “as the name suggests, the weather is usually good.”
+On the July evening we arrive, the weather has clearly not read that page.
+A warm rain drifts in and out, but Þakgil is cosy enough that it barely matters.

 Photo by Atli Freyr Steinsson